dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 The `AnimationPlayer` node allows you to create anything from simple to complex animations.

-In this guide you will learn to:
+In this guide you learn to:

 - Work with the Animation Panel
 - Animate any property of any node